 Why use a journal?
 It is a private space to practice and record automatic writing sessions.
 Another window to the subconscious mind.
 A place where the universe can communicate with you.

 4. Memory Machine

-A place where you can record details of memories.
-We can use the date from our memories to learn lessons and overcome the emotional affect past trauma can have on our present.
+Use your journal to record details of memories.
+We can use our memories to learn lessons and overcome past traumas.
+You will learn that memories links to our emotions.
+We can change our feelings about the past can change.
 This is one of the best reasons to use a journal to record our recollection of major events.